mcstrother/dicom-sr-qi/unported scripts/extract_cpt/README.txt

 == Set Up ==
 extract_cpt.py must be alone in a folder with:
 1) an excel file called "code_groups.xls" (create this file now)
-2) at least one other .xls file (not .xlsx), formatted as described below, which will be the input file (you will copy this from wherever you keep your data)
+2) at least one other .xls file (not .xlsx), formatted as described below, which will be the input file.
+(You will copy this from wherever you keep your data.)
+(All the input files are treated equally, as if they all were part of one big input file.)
 3) optionally, this README file

 == Demo ==